Developing new approaches for NF1 therapeutics

 Welcome to the Walker Lab Homepage.
 Our lab is based in the Center for Genomic Medicine at Massachusetts General Hospital.
 We are also a part of the Broad Cancer Program based at the Broad Institute.

-Our research focuses primarily on neurofibromatosis type 1 (NF1), a genetic disorder disorder with an incidence of one in 3,000–4,000 people.
+Our research focuses primarily on neurofibromatosis type 1 (NF1), a genetic disorder with an incidence of one in 3,000–4,000 people.
 Most adults with NF1 develop neurofibromas – benign, but often disfiguring, tumors associated with peripheral nerves.
 About 10% of NF1 patients develop malignant peripheral nerve sheath tumors (MPNSTs), which carry a poor prognosis and are often fatal.
 However, NF1 is a chronic multi-system disorder affecting many different tissues with non-tumor symptoms including vascular and skeletal abnormalities, as well as cognitive deficits.

 We utilize a combination of genetic, molecular and biochemical approaches and both animal and human cell models to improve our mechanistic understanding of NF1 and identify therapeutic targets.
-The laboratory is currently supported by funds from the National Institutes of Health, The Children’s Tumor Foundation (CTF) and the Neurofibromatosis Therapeutic Acceleration Program (NTAP), and the Gilbert Family Foundation.
+The laboratory is currently supported by funds from the National Institutes of Health, The Children’s Tumor Foundation (CTF), the Neurofibromatosis Therapeutic Acceleration Program (NTAP), and the Gilbert Family Foundation.